visgl/deck.gl/docs/advanced/subclassed-layers.md

 You can replace the shaders used in a layer by overriding the `getShaders()` method.
 Every core layer calls this method during initialization.
-It returns the shaders used by the layer in an object:
+It returns the shaders and modules used by the layer in an object:
 - `vs`: string, GLSL source of the vertex shader
 - `fs`: string, GLSL source of the fragment shader
+- `modules`: Array, list of shader modules to be used

 Read about [writing your own shaders](/docs/advanced/writing-shaders.md).

-When you are implementing your own custom layers, it is encouraged that you also define a `getShaders()` function to retreive your shaders.
+When you are implementing your own custom layers, and want to change the shaders it is encouraged that you also define a `getShaders()` function and selectively overwrite required shader(s) with custom shaders.
 This makes it much easier for others to subclass your layer and make small changes to the shaders.

+Note: When overwriting `getShaders()` you should pass down any unmodified shader(s) and `modules` as is.
+See code example below.

 ## Defining Additional Uniforms